 The special Game Boy is known as the Game Boy Horror.
 Luigi can use it to research items in the mansion, contact E. Gadd, navigate using its map, look at items, and even check if a Boo is in a room.
 The Game Boy Horror will also tell Luigi what room he has the door-key to on the map, making it easier to navigate.
 Additionally, if Luigi uses the Game Boy Horror to scan any of the mirrors in the mansion they will warp him back to the foyer, providing a convenient short cut when needing to save game progress with Toad.

-Once you've beaten the game, Luigi will use the money he's earned over the course of the game to build a new mansion in place of the old one.
-The size and grade of the mansion depends on how much money you make over the course of the game.
+Once the player has beaten the game, Luigi will use the money he's earned over the course of the game to build a new mansion in place of the old one.
+The size and grade of the mansion depends on how much money Luigi made over the course of the game.

 |Rank A||100,000,000G +|